Study Abroad Program Overview

 Research and Independent Study

-This is a full time research internship program.
+This is a full-time research internship program in which final selection of applicants is made by the University of Tokyo.
 Special study projects for academic credit are not possible in this program.
 Do not expect to have time to engage in additional academic or internship activities during this summer program.

 The University of Tokyo